vivek-1729/facial-recognition/README.md

 <h1> Todo: </h1>
  - Add automatic image capturing script <br>
- - Implement align_faces.py to align faces before extracting embeddings
+ - Implement align_faces.py to align faces before extracting embeddings <br>
- - Image augmentation
+ - Image augmentation <br>
-    - Reflect image over y-axis
+    - Reflect image over y-axis <br>
-    - Generate images with different lighting than original image
+    - Generate images with different lighting than original image <br>
- - Change extract_embeddings.py so it only looks over the new images
+ - Change extract_embeddings.py so it only looks over the new images <br>
- - Build model testing framework to get an evaluation metric for the SVM
+ - Build model testing framework to get an evaluation metric for the SVM <br>
- - Fine tune SVM for better accuracy
+ - Fine tune SVM for better accuracy <br>
- - Expand unknown person dataset
+ - Expand unknown person dataset <br>

  <h1> Notes </h1>
 align_faces.py and shape_predictor_68_face_landmarks.dat are for aligning faces and currently play no part in the workflow.